TiKevin83/gb-rta-bruteforce/README.md

 #### Overview

-This is a bruteforce bot to find God Nidorans for Pokemon Red RTA.
+This is a bruteforce bot to find God Nidorans for Pokemon Red RTA with some flexibility added for TASing.
 It could be adapted to find other encounters in other places too.

 It runs a modified [GSR's libgambatte](https://github.com/gifvex/gambatte-speedrun) as a core, and spits out giant log files to be combed over manually.